DarkStarStrix/AdvancedML_Learning_materials/README.md

 ### Case Studies: Optuna-Driven Optimization Success
 Analyze real-world case studies where Optuna-driven quantization significantly enhanced model performance.
 Discuss the methodologies and techniques that led to successful optimization and deployment.

+File location for this lesson:
+All the scripts and plots for this lesson are located in the `Optuna-Driven Quantization for Production` folder.

 ## File Structure

 ```